Dell-Networking/ansible-role-dellos-lag/README.md

 Example playbook
 ----------------

 This example uses the *dellos-lag* role to setup port channel ID and description, and configures hash algorithm and minimum links for the LAG.
 Channel members can be configured for the port-channel either in static or dynamic mode.
 You can also delete the LAG with the port-channel ID or delete the members associated to it.
 This example creates a *hosts* file with the switch details and corresponding variables.
-The hosts file should define the *ansible_network_os*/ *ansible_net_os_name* variable with corresponding Dell EMC networking OS name.
+The hosts file should define the *ansible_network_os* variable with corresponding Dell EMC networking OS name.

 When *dellos_cfg_generate* is set to true, the variable generates the configuration commands as a .part file in *build_dir* path.
 By default, the variable is set to false.
 It writes a simple playbook that only references the *dellos-lag* role.

 **Sample hosts file**

-    leaf1 ansible_host= <ip_address> ansible_net_os_name= <OS name(dellos9/dellos6/dellos10)>
+    leaf1 ansible_host= <ip_address>

 **Sample host_vars/leaf1**